 It’s safe to say that WordPress will be around for quite a while, taking into consideration that it powers about 30% of the websites you can find on the internet.

 There’s a devoted community that backs the platform and huge businesses depend on WordPress’ services.
 This should be reassuring enough for the future.

 Blogger vs WordPress: The Verdict

-There’s no such thing at the best blogging platform, but you can tell where one platform exceeds the other in terms of features.
+There’s no such thing as the best blogging platform to create a blog on, but you can tell where one platform exceeds the other in terms of features.
 This Blogger vs. WordPress comparison should have answered most of the questions you have about each platform.

 Next step after creating your blog?
 Promoting the blog online to get visitors.

-If you enjoyed reading this article about Blogger vs WordPress, you should read these as well:
+If you enjoyed reading this article on Blogger vs WordPress, you should check out this one about WordPress alternatives.